coder-aminul/coder-aminul/README.md

 ## ✨ I Believe In

-> “Code is not just instructions for a machine, it's an extension of human logic and creativity.”
+> “Code is more than logic.
+It's where human creativity and emotion meet machine precision.”

 - 🚀 Empowering businesses with automation & smart tools
 - 🧠 Continuous learning & clean architecture